-- Helping medical patients or customers find the right products
+- Helping medical patients or customers find the right products based on symptoms and preferences

-- Making sure the dispensary stays clean and tidy
+- Keeping the dispensary clean and tidy

 But, there’s plenty more to know about how to become a budtender or getting a job at a dispensary.